All posts

 When WHMCS Might Still Be the Right Choice

-- Third-party ecosystem — Hundreds of modules and themes are available from the WHMCS marketplace.
-If you depend on a niche module, check if FluxBilling's visual plugin system can replicate it before switching.
+• Third-party ecosystem — A large marketplace of modules and themes is available.
+If you depend on a niche module, check whether FluxBilling''s visual plugin system can replicate it before switching.

-- Shared hosting focus — If your business is primarily cPanel/Plesk shared hosting, WHMCS has deep integration with these panels.
-FluxBilling is more focused on dedicated servers and infrastructure.
+• Shared hosting focus — If your business is primarily cPanel or Plesk shared hosting, WHMCS has deep integration with these panels.

-- Team familiarity — If your support team has years of WHMCS experience, the transition cost is real.
+• Team familiarity — If your support team has years of WHMCS experience, the transition cost is real and worth considering.

 For hosting providers running dedicated servers, colocation, or any infrastructure-heavy operation, FluxBilling offers clear advantages:

-- Modern UI that is faster and more intuitive for both admins and clients
+• Modern UI that is fast and responsive for both admins and clients

-- Automated provisioning from order to deployed server with zero manual steps
+• Automated provisioning from order to deployed server

-- Active development with a modern tech stack that is easier to extend
+• Active development with a modern tech stack

-WHMCS, EasyDCIM, Blesta, cPanel, Plesk, and DirectAdmin are trademarks of their respective owners.
+WHMCS, EasyDCIM, Blesta, HostBill, NetBox, cPanel, Plesk, DirectAdmin, Proxmox, Virtualizor, SolusVM, Pterodactyl, Stripe, PayPal, and CoinGate are trademarks of their respective owners.
 FluxBilling is not affiliated with or endorsed by any of these companies.
-Pricing and feature information is accurate at time of writing and subject to change.
-Visit whmcs.com for current WHMCS pricing.
+Feature and pricing information about third-party products is based on publicly available documentation as of February 2026 and may not reflect recent changes.
+We encourage you to verify details directly with the respective vendors, including whmcs.com for current WHMCS pricing.
+FluxBilling pricing information is accurate at time of writing and subject to change.